What is a Card-Not-Present Transaction? Why Do CNP Transactions Matter?

 Next, make sure you’re capturing all of the necessary information from your customer (that is more than simply requesting a credit card number) at the point of checkout.

 - Card Information: Name as it appears on the payment card, expiration date, credit card number, and CVV (i.e., card security code) should all be required.
-Collecting this information helps you further determine that the customer is in possession of the credit or debit card.
+Collecting this information helps you further determine that the customer is in possession of the credit or debit card and helps to eliminate unnecessary customer disputes.

 3. Maintain PCI Compliance

-Whether a card is present or not, businesses that handle credit card information must be PCI compliant.
+Whether a payment is a card-present transaction or card-not-present transaction, businesses that handle credit card information must be PCI compliant.
 All business practices need to be compliant with the security standards set forth by the payment industry.

 Business owners can become compliant by taking a quick questionnaire.
 Members with Stax are guided through this process by their account manager so all of our members and their customers stay safe and secure.